foliant-docs/docs/src/config.md

 In this example first two chapters are defined as a simple list, third chapter is a mapping with one element, and after that we see several mappings with nested lists.

-If we were building a PDF document with [Pandoc backend](https://foliant-docs.github.io/docs/backends/pandoc/) or a static site with [Slate backend](https://foliant-docs.github.io/docs/backends/slate/), this complex chapter structure will be just ignored, as if we have supplied a simple flat list:
+If we were building a PDF document with <link src="backends/pandoc.md" title="Pandoc">Pandoc backend</link> or a static site with <link src="backends/slate.md" title="Slate">Slate backend</link>, this complex chapter structure will be just ignored, as if we have supplied a simple flat list:

 ```yaml
 chapters: